Latest statistics on Covid in France

 - Those who have only had one vaccine dose because they have previously contracted Covid may get a booster dose from three months after their initial vaccination or Covid infection

-France's vaccine and health pass systems have now come to an end, so people do not need to show proof of vaccination or of a negative Covid test result in order to enter different venues.
+There are no vaccine or health pass systems in place so people do not need to show proof of vaccination or of a negative Covid test result in order to enter different venues.

 Who can get a fourth vaccine dose & the specialised Omicron vaccine?

-France is also now rolling out a special booster dose targeting the Omicron variant of Covid (rollout started on October 3).
+France began rolling out a special booster dose targeting the Omicron variant of Covid on October 3.
 This is primarily aimed at at-risk patients, but anyone can get one.

 - People aged over 60